MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/make-bag-aggfunction.md

 Non-dictionary values will be skipped.
 If a key appears in more than one row, an arbitrary value, out of the possible values for this key, will be selected.

-## Examples
+## Example

-This example shows a packed JSON property-bag.
+The following example shows a packed JSON property-bag.

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA8tJLVEIUbBVSEksAcKknFSNgqL8AqvikqLMvHQdhbLEnNJUKE+TK5pLAQiUQCoMDJV0FJSA0vGJSjpIwkYw4SQUYWOYcDJQONaaK4SrRiG1oiQ1L0WhAGh7QWJyNthiqI2aQOni0tzcxKLMqlSFlMzkEtvcxOzU+KTEdI0CTQBPpqLVtAAAAA==)**\]**